v-kuu/libft-testing-notes/README.md

 **ft_strlcpy**
 - Null inputs will segfault, but if size is 0 it doesnt even check them
+- Null source will always segfault
 - Make sure you actually null terminate
 - You can use the return value as inteded to see if you actually copied the thing completely